Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Anomaly-induced effective action in the IR

-Here, we can assume that the torsion term is strong and hence plays an important role in the formation of dark matter \cite{Shaposhnikovv (21)}. \item In general relativity, the IR limit implies a weak gravitational field.
-We can describe the weak gravity by a small metric perturbation.
-In particular, that means, e.g., $\left|\square{R}\right|\gg \left|R^{2}_{\ldots}\right|$ for all curvature tensor
+In general relativity, the IR limit implies a weak gravitational field.
+Thus, we can describe the weak gravity through a small metric perturbation, i.e,, $\left|\square{R}\right|\gg \left|R^{2}_{\ldots}\right|$ for all curvature tensor.
+In this way, the Green function in the induced action reduces to